Moths of North Carolina

 Habitats and Life History

-Habitats: Our records come from a barrier island with extensive areas of sandy beach, dune grassland, maritime scrub, and brackish marsh habitats.
-Most records shown on the Moth Photographer's website for the Atlantic slope also appear to come mainly from tidewater areas.
+Habitats: Our records from the Coastal Plain come from the Sandhills and a barrier island with extensive areas of sandy beach, dune grasslands, maritime scrub, and brackish marsh habitats.
+The Piedmont records are from fragmented residential areas with a mixture of woods, fields and other disturbed habitats.

 Wikipedia